 - 1. Check the ground rod (18): - a.
 Use Maintenance screen 5 to raise and lower the ground rod.
-See Maintenance 5: Misc Valve Resets and Test, page 62. - b.
+See Maintenance 5: Misc Valve Resets and Test, page 65. - b.
 Activate the ground rod to raise it and deactivate it to lower it several times.
 Listen for the sound of the ground rod making contact when raising and lowering.
 In both cases, the ground rod should fully retract or extend in less than 2 seconds. - 2.
 If the ground rod takes more than 2 seconds to fully retract or extend, use the following steps to lubricate the cylinder. - 3.
 Relieve pressure in the system.
-Follow the Pressure Relief Procedure, page 30. - 4.
-Slide the electrostatic shield (12) up to remove. - 5.
+Follow the Pressure Relief Procedure, page 31. - 4.
+Slide the electrostatic shield (82) up to remove. - 5.
+Slide the electrostatic shield (12) to the left to remove. - 6.
 Lubricate the ground rod (18): - a.
 Clip the tie straps that hold the bleed resistor (24) and ground rod together. - b.
 Remove the two screws (124), lock washers (22), flat washers (19), and spacers (123) that hold the ground rod to the back panel. - c.
 Tip the ground rod forward and put 5 drops of lubricating oil in the small air exhaust hole at the top of the cylinder. - d.
 To reassemble, tip the ground rod back into the cabinet.
 Reattach the screws (124), lock washers (22), flat washers (19), and spacers (123).
 Fasten new tie straps around the bleed resistor and ground rod. - e.
 This process may move the wires at the bottom of the components.
-After the reassembly is complete, check the continuity between the fluid pressure regulator, bleed resistor, and ground rod. - 6.
-Reinstall the electrostatic shield (12) inside the cabinet. - 7.
-Close the enclosure doors and reapply pressure to the system. - 8.
-Repeat step 1.
+After the reassembly is complete, check the continuity between the fluid pressure regulator, bleed resistor, and ground rod. - 7.
+Reinstall electrostatic shields (12 and 82) inside the cabinet. - 8.
+Close the enclosure doors and reapply pressure to the system. - Repeat step 1.
 Activate the cylinder 10 times and then verify that the cylinder speed is less than 2 seconds.